 - Increase the ratio of preventive actions to corrective actions to > 1.00

 To be successful in achieving this Quality Objective, you will need to increase your preventive actions and decrease the number of corrective actions.
-Reduction of corrective actions indicates that you are identifying potential problems before a corrective action is required, while the increase in preventive actions indicates that your process for identifying potential problems is becoming more effective.
+The reduction of corrective actions indicates that you are identifying potential problems before corrective action is required.
+In contrast, the increase in preventive actions indicates that your process for identifying potential problems is becoming more effective.

 If you are interested in learning more about preventive action, please register for the Medical Device Academy’s CAPA Workshop on September 9 in Orlando, or on October 3 in San Diego.
 Click here to register for the event: http://bit.ly/MDAWorkshops.